dbdanso/Conserved-immune-response-bacterial-infections/README.md

 # Enriched Biological Pathways
 <img src="Figures/04_KEGG_pathways.png" width="700">

 **Figure 3:** KEGG pathway enrichment analysis of genes in THP-1 macrophages consistently upregulated after being infected with A. veronii AS1, E. coli K-12, L. pneumophila 130b, and M. tuberculosis H37Rv.
+The top 11 pathways were selected based on the lowest adjusted p-values.
+This result highlights key immune and inflammatory signaling pathways, including host defense and cytokine-mediated responses, commonly activated during macrophage responses to diverse bacterial infections.

 *For full analysis scripts, see the repository contents.*